UK PM Johnson pressured on jail terms after London Bridge attack

 Police said they were continuing their investigation by searching an address in Stafford and the Stoke areas of central England, with the country’s top counter-terrorism officer saying they were not looking for any other suspects.

 “We have found no evidence to suggest anybody else was involved in this attack,” said Neil Basu.
+“Our investigative priority at this time is to ensure that there is no related outstanding threat to the public.”

 London Bridge was the scene of an attack during the 2017 election when three militants drove a van into pedestrians and then attacked people in the surrounding area, killing eight people and injuring at least 48.